dcspt-getin/AIC_POAT/README.md

     Others Folder:
         - environment.yml and requirements.txt, with library information
-        - Análise_Descritiva_POAT.html with the descriptive analysis of the variables used in the project
+        - Análise_Descritiva_POAT.html with the descriptive analysis of the variables

   Georref_Zones Folder containing: